-The file will compare the employees’ ordinary hours and start date against the information you enter on the ‘Explanation’ tab of this file:
+The file will compare the employees’ ordinary hours and start date against the information entered on the ‘Explanation’ tab of this file:

 - If the employee has an ordinary hours figure which is lower than the full-time ordinary hours – pro-rata payments will be calculated up to be equivalent to the full-time ordinary hours figure.

 - If the employee has a start date figure which predates the snapshot date by less than 12 months – pro-rata payments will be calculated up to be equivalent to having worked the whole year.

 Payment reference table - STP/payroll